truenas/documentation/content/CORE/UIReference/TopMenu/TaskManager.md

 ---
 title: "Task Manager"
-description: "Use the Task Manager screen to display a list of tasks performed by your TrueNAS"
+description: "Use the Task Manager screen to display a list of tasks performed by your TrueNAS."
 weight: 10
 tags:
 - coretopmenu